SFDO-Community/declarative-lookup-rollup-summaries/README.markdown

 - Bug [Error When Adding a Note in SF Lightning Due to DLRS Trigger](https://github.com/afawcett/declarative-lookup-rollup-summaries/issues/558)
 - Bug [Calculate new roll up failing on "The rollup must be Active before you can run a Calculate job"](https://github.com/afawcett/declarative-lookup-rollup-summaries/issues/511)

+**UPGRADE NOTE:** If you access the Rollup definitions via the standard Salesforce Custom Metadata UI under the Setup menu.
+Make sure to remove 'Test Code (Depricated)' (small one) from the layout and add the new 'Test Code' field (large one).
+If you only ever use the Manage Rollup Summaries tab you do not need to worry about this.
+Also note that any test code placed in the original smaller field will be automatically migrated to the new field on next edit (via Manage Rollup Summaries tab).

 **Release Version 2.9**
 _______________________